How To Get More Filters on Snapchat

 Expanded Filter Usage

-We have covered every standard filter you can use on Snapchat, but this creates a problem: what if you want more than one filter placed on your snap?
-Color filters and geofilters, for example, don’t interfere with each other, but what about swiping through filters changes the appearance one at a time.
+So we covered every standard filter you can use on Snapchat, but this creates a problem: what if you want more than one filter placed on your snap?
+Color filters and geofilters, for example, don’t interfere with each other, but swiping through filters changes the appearance one at a time.
 Is it possible to use more than one filter?

 Yes but you can only use two at a time.
-Snapchat doesn’t make this incredibly clear, but filters can be swiped through while maintaining an existing filter by swiping through them while holding a finger down on your screen.
-So, use one finger to select a filter, then press and hold your thumb on the screen while using your finger to swipe through additional unused filters without changing the first filter.
+Snapchat doesn’t make this incredibly clear, but filters can be swiped through while maintaining a filter by swiping through filters while holding a finger down on your screen.
+So, use one finger to select one filter, then press and hold your thumb on the screen while using your finger to swipe through additional unused filters without changing the first filter.
 Want a black and white filter that also shows the time?
 No problem.
 A smoothing skin filter that shows the day of the week?
 Absolutely.

 There are a couple of limitations to this.
 Filters that take up the same space—like time and temperature, for example, won’t all work together because they use the same spot.
 Other filters though, like the battery and day of week filters, will overlap, despite using the same general area.
 As a rule, your second filter is a bit more limited than your first.
 You can only use one overlay filter or one color filter on a snap at a time.
 Overall, however, the app allows you to customize the snap as you’d like.